reuters-graphics/svelte-scroller/README.md

   <div slot="foreground">
     <section>This is the first section.</section>

+    {#if isEmbedded}
+      Show something here for the embed version.
+    {/if}

     <section>This is the second section.</section>

+    {#if isEmbedded}
+      For example, breaking apart the background scroll elements and inlcuding static images.
+    {/if}
     <section>This is the third section.</section>

   </div>
 </Scroller>
 ```